North Korea delays access to Kaesong industrial zone

-As of 0054 GMT, 861 South Korean workers were in the zone that is home to 123 South Korean firms just inside North Korea.
+As of 1:54 a.m.
+British time, 861 South Korean workers were in the zone that is home to 123 South Korean firms just inside North Korea.
 They employ more than 50,000 North Koreans to make low grade household goods.

 The complex was established as a form of joint-Korean cooperation in the early 2000s.